Type: Book

 Editors

-Dr Eldert van Henten is Professor of Biosystems Engineering and Head of the Farm Technology Group at Wageningen University and Research, The Netherlands.
-He is co-Chair of the IEEE-RAS Special Interest Group on Agricultural Robotics and Automation, co-Chair of the Technical Commission on Agricultural Robotics at euRobotics, and a member of the CIGR international Commission of Agricultural and Biosystems Engineering.
-Professor van Henten is involved in a wide range of EU and National Projects, including Sweeper, CROPS, Trimbot2020, SMARAGD and FlexCRAFT, and is on the editorial board of several journals.
-Dr Yael Edan is Professor in Industrial Engineering at the Ben Gurion University of the Negev, Israel, where she is Head of the Intelligent Robotics Laboratory and Director of the Agricultural, Biological and Cognitive (ABC) Robotics Initiative.
-Professor Edan is a member of the IEEE-RAS Special Interest Group on Agricultural Robotics and Automation, and a member of the American Society of Agricultural Engineers.
+Dr Yael Edan is Professor in Industrial Engineering at the Ben-Gurion University of the Negev, Israel, where she is Head of the Intelligent Robotics Laboratory and Director of the Agricultural, Biological and Cognitive (ABC) Robotics Initiative.
+Professor Edan is a member of the IEEE-RAS Special Interest Group on Agricultural Robotics and Automation and was a member of the American Society of Agricultural Engineers.
 She is involved in a number of EU research projects (including the Sweeper and CROPS Projects) and is internationally renowned for her research in such areas as human-robot collaboration.

 Dimensions: